Ahmed-Atmani/sChemeInterpreter/README.md

 ---

 ## To do now
+1. Return singleton/new void type after definition/printmem/...
-1. Make it possible to define:
+1. Make it possible to define procedures:
-    1. Variable
+    1. Make CheckArgCount function that is called on each macro/proc application
+    1. Make Lambda type with constructor
+    1. Manually add lambda to env to test
-    1. Procedures
+    1. Complete EvalDefinition
-    => Environment should be given to:
-        1. Eval (for scope of whatever called eval)
-        1. SubProcedures in Eval that change the environment (e.g. EvalDefinition)
 1. Make Apply procedure that will:
     1. Make a new environment
     1. Make new variables (arguments)
     1. Call EvalSequence on the body
+1. Make 3-demensional array with predicate-argcount-function for macros/proc application
 1. Make primitive procedures
     1. Make S_Primitive Value type (that encapsulates function pointer) (?)
     1. Add primitives to base EnvHeader